How to adjust parameters of Sky Light?

-The Sky Light panel consists of two parts: "Geo and Sky" and "HDRI".
+The Sky Light panel consists of three parts: "Geo Sky" "Custom" and "HDRI".

 Geographic sky can quickly provide natural lighting for interior and exterior scenes.